 My clients love this kind of experience as well.
 There is no contradiction here.

-When therapists have clean energy without any sense of fear of being misunderstood, then in my experience it will never be an issue for the client either.
+When Thai Massage therapists have clean energy without any sense of fear of being misunderstood, then in my experience it will never be an issue for the client either.

 Denying that massage is pleasing to the senses, or insisting on a purely ‘clinical’ massage, eliminates the main reason why most people want to get a massage session – they want to FEEL better.

-They don’t just want their dopamine levels adjusted or their circulation improved, or their lymph nodes drained, although these are benefits as well, of course.
+They don’t just want their dopamine levels adjusted or their circulation improved, or their lymph nodes flushed, although these are benefits as well, of course.

 But they are not the primary reasons why most people treat themselves to a massage session.

-And even if someone wants a massage primarily for therapeutic reasons, this doesn’t mean that it cannot or should not feel enjoyable as well.
+And even if someone wants a Thai Massage primarily for therapeutic reasons, this doesn’t mean that it cannot or should not feel enjoyable as well.